 PART A- OL

-- This part is to be filled by the official liquidator in respect of company
+- This part is to be filled by the official liquidator in respect of the company

 under liquidation.
-In respect of such companies filling of Balance Sheet and Profit and Loss Account in Part-A is not mandatory if the same has not been drawn.
+In respect of such companies filling out the Balance Sheet and Profit and Loss Account in Part-A is not mandatory if the same has not been drawn.